“Your Honor” and Other Courtroom Etiquette

 Written by: Mikaila Matt

-You may hear phrases like “Your Honor,” “May it please the court,” “May I approach,” and other old-fashioned phrases that are part of courtroom etiquette.
+You may hear phrases like “Your Honor,” “May it please the court,” “May I approach,” and other old-fashioned courtroom phrases and meanings that are part of courtroom etiquette.
 Have you ever wondered why your attorney says these weird and formal phrases during your court hearing?
 These phrases are used to recognize the importance of the court and show respect to the judge.
 They are some of the weird terms used in courtrooms.

 Other courtroom etiquette that shows respect for the courtroom, Court, and Judge: